 Next, we consider how the throughput of the UUT scales if we increase the number of traffic generators.
 Figure 4 depicts the maximum achieved throughput with one, two, and three traffic sources.
 Note that as we have seen, e.g. in Figure 3c, the maximum achieved throughput is not necessarily recorded at the highest offered bandwidth.
 The bar plot for the UUT without any VMM reveals that in all cases, except the one sending the 64 byte packets, the performance of the raw system scales linearly, i.e. we measure a throughput of 1 Gbit/s, 2 Gbit/s, and 3 Gbit/s.
-In the case of 64 byte packets, Figure 4d also reveals a limitation of the raw system, as the accumulated throughput for two and three traffic generators is the same.
-It has to be noted that in this case the raw system uses layer-2 flow control to throttle down the traffic generators.
+In the case of 64 byte packets, Figure 4d reveals a limitation of the raw system, as the accumulated throughput for two and three traffic generators is the same.
+In this case the raw system uses layer-2 flow control to throttle down the traffic generators.
 But the raw system is able to forward all received packets, in contrast to all VMMs which accept up to 600 Mbit/s input rates but drop packets down to the depicted maximum accumulated throughput.
-Another behavior which cannot be seen in the bar plots is that we measured a significant difference in the mean throughput of the three data streams for the VMware system without the para-virtualized driver.